joltdx/advent-of-code-2025/README.md

 Surprisingly long runtime, but just very basic byte reading and counting in part 1.
 Part 2 includes a roll coordinate queue for a bit more efficiency with rechecking

+## Day 5 - Cafeteria (The one with the ingredient ranges)
+>part 1 @ 8.595µs
+<br>part 2 @ 599ns

+Wow!
+This one was fun to implement...
+Sorting, merging and then a straight forward loop to check for fresh or not.
+And part 2 in basically a one-liner :)